awsdocs/amazon-efs-user-guide/doc_source/performance.md

 ### Home Directories<a name="perf-directories"></a>

-Amazon EFS can provide storage for organizations that have many users that need to access and share common data sets\.
+Amazon EFS can provide storage for organizations that have many users that need to access and share common datasets\.
 An administrator can use Amazon EFS to create a file system accessible to people across an organization and establish permissions for users and groups at the file or directory level\.

 ## Performance Modes<a name="performancemodes"></a>

 To support a wide variety of cloud storage workloads, Amazon EFS offers two performance modes\.
 You select a file system's performance mode when you create it\.

 The two performance modes have no additional costs, so your Amazon EFS file system is billed and metered the same, regardless of your performance mode\.
-For information about file system limits, see [Limits for Amazon EFS File Systems](limits.md#limits-fs-specific)\.
+For information about file system limits, see [Quotas for Amazon EFS File Systems](limits.md#limits-fs-specific)\.

 **Note**
 An Amazon EFS file system's performance mode can't be changed after the file system has been created\.